christiskatsouris/Multivariate/README.md

 ### References

-Gibbons, M. R., Ross, S. A., & Shanken, J. (1989).
+- Gibbons, M. R., Ross, S. A., & Shanken, J. (1989).
 A test of the efficiency of a given portfolio.
 Econometrica: Journal of the Econometric Society, 1121-1152.
+- Sharpe, W. F. (1964).
+Capital asset prices: A theory of market equilibrium under conditions of risk.
+The journal of finance, 19(3), 425-442.

 ## B. Multivariate Linear Regression Model